Gemini Dollar Price Reaches $1.01 on Exchanges (GUSD)

 Gemini Dollar Token Profile

 Gemini Dollar was first traded on September 9th, 2018.
-Gemini Dollar’s total supply is 611,139,703 tokens.
+Gemini Dollar’s total supply is 611,139,703 tokens and its circulating supply is 607,049,883 tokens.
+The Reddit community for Gemini Dollar is https://reddit.com/r/gemini and the currency’s Github account can be viewed here.
 Gemini Dollar’s official Twitter account is @geminitrust and its Facebook page is accessible here.
-The Reddit community for Gemini Dollar is https://reddit.com/r/gemini and the currency’s Github account can be viewed here.
 The official message board for Gemini Dollar is gemini.com/blog.
 The official website for Gemini Dollar is gemini.com/dollar.

 Gemini Dollar Token Trading